Academics

 - Any participant currently taking thyroid, anti-hyperlipidemic, hypoglycemic, anti-hypertensive, anti-inflammatory, or androgenic medications.
 Other medications could be deemed exclusionary based upon clinical review by study physicians.

-- Any participant who has taken any nutritional supplements or ergogenic aids (i.e. beta-alanine, HMB, DHEA, thermogenic, etc.) other than a daily multivitamin, protein powder, and creatine within the previous 4 weeks.
+- Any participant who has taken any nutritional supplements or ergogenic aids (i.e. creatine, beta-alanine, HMB, DHEA, thermogenic, etc.) other than a daily multivitamin and protein powder within the previous 4 weeks

 - Any athlete who is younger than 15 years of age or older than 17 years of age will be excluded.